 - Salt to taste

 - Oil for shallow frying and patting the flatbread

-- In a large pan boil the water.
+- In a large pot boil the water.1 Cups Water

-- Once the water boils, add in the flour and switch off.
+- Once the water boils, add in the flour and switch off.1 Cups Ragi Flour

 - Mix everything and let the dough rest for 10-15 minutes.

 - Now add in the green chillies, onion, curry leaves, salt and mix everything.2-3 green chillies, 7-8 Curry leaves chopped, 1 large size onion finely chopped, Salt to taste

 - You should form a semi soft dough easy enough to pat with your fingers.